 In the defined space, place a cone at each corner.
-The child who plays the role of 'ice creamer' is holding the ball.
+The child who plays the role of "ice creamer" is holding the ball.

-The 'ice child' must touch a number of astronauts who, in a limited time in order to warm up, must go and touch a rocket represented by a cone as quickly as possible.
+The "ice child" must touch a number of astronauts who, in the limited time in order to warm up, must go and touch a rocket represented by a cone as quickly as possible.